panglesd/slipshow/docs/tutorial.rst

 Your presentation as a papyrus
 ------------------------------

-In the minimal example, we haven't yet touched the *core* of slipshow.
+In this minimal example, we haven't yet touched the *core* of slipshow's typed presentations.
 But we are close to that!

 Let's expand our basic example with the fact and proof that there are infinitely many prime numbers.
 This is one of the first important fact to know!